 Community Property: A method of holding title to property of married persons.
 All income earned after marriage is usually community property.
 Each spouse owns an undivided one-half interest.

 Clerin Zumwalt Legacy Circle: The Clerin Zumwalt Legacy Circle of Audubon Canyon Ranch honors supporters who have included ACR in their estate plan.
 Clerin Zumwalt Legacy Circle members receive ACR publications and invitations to events.
 If you have already included ACR in your estate plan, we would be honored to enroll you in the Clerin Zumwalt Legacy Circle.
-Please contact Didi Wilson at 415.868.9244 or firstname.lastname@example.org.
+Please contact the ACR Development Department at 415.868.9244 or firstname.lastname@example.org for more information.

 Devisees & Legatees: Those persons who receive part or all of an estate under the Will of a decedent.